-"This dynamic collection of queer travel writing will have you longing for the inspiration, energy and connection brought on by exploring new peoples and places, from Cambodia to the Netherlands and Russia to Senegal.”Ms. Magazine
+“This dynamic collection of queer travel writing will have you longing for the inspiration, energy and connection brought on by exploring new peoples and places.” —Ms. Magazine

 Praise for Edge of the World